raspberrypilearning/unity-transform-tools/en/step_1.md

 ![The move, rotate and scale tool icons.](images/transform-move.png)
 + E, Rotate – Rotate a game object.
 Drag the coloured circles to rotate in x, y, z directions.
 ![The move, rotate and scale tool icons.](images/transform-rotate.png)
 + R, Scale – Resize a game object.
-Drag the coloured arrows to resize an object in x, y, z directions.
+Drag the coloured cubes to resize an object in x, y, z directions.
 ![The move, rotate and scale tool icons.](images/transform-scale.png)
 + T, Rect – Change a 2D object such as text.